Stamp Duty Calculator

 Effective Rate

-Stamp Duty Land Tax (SDLT) is a progressive tax paid when purchasing a freehold, leasehold or shared ownership residential property over £250,000 in England and Northern Ireland (separate taxes apply in Wales and Scotland).
+Stamp duty land tax (SDLT) is a progressive tax paid when purchasing a freehold, leasehold or shared ownership residential property over £125,000 in England and Northern Ireland (separate taxes apply in Wales and Scotland).

-The rates, which are payable only on the PORTION of a property price that falls within each band, were updated in the mini-Budget on 23 September and are set out below.
+The rates, which are payable only on the portion of a property price that falls within each band, were updated from the 1 April 2025 and are set out below.

 The next £675,000 (the portion from £250,001 to £925,000) 5%